 In 1913 a „Hall of the Century“ (Hala Stulecia) was built in Wroclaw on the occasion of the centenary of the wars of liberation against Napoleon.
 It is a monumental circular building made of reinforced concrete.
 Its construction and development are explained in a multivisual exhibition.

-If you walk from the „iron needle“ towards the round building, you will find the entrance a few meters to the right.
+If you walk from the „iron needle“ towards the round building of the century hall, you will find the entrance a few meters to the right.
 It is definitely worth a visit, especially since behind it is the „multimedia fountain„, where in the summer season, music is choreographed to colorfully illuminated fountains in the evenings.
 In winter the water surface forms an ice rink.

 Past the fountain, the Japanese Garden with watercourses, tree tops partly in bonsai style and meditative resting places is accessible.
 This garden was also established in 1913 and is open from April to October.
-Unfortunately, the traffic on the street Adam Mickiewicza disturbs the peace a little.
+Unfortunately, the traffic on the street Adam Mickiewicza disturbs the peace of the Japanese Garden a little, so take headphones for your meditation hour.

 Zoo and Afrikarium